 TE Challenge Tool Chest

-TE Challenge teams will work together to agree on a common Challenge Scenario and common metrics for reporting results.
 Teams will simulate the agreed-on scenario and report using the agreed upon metrics.
-As part of the process, teams will be encouraged to use a common grid topology to aid in comparison of results, but it is not required that every team use the same grid.
-It is likely that we will end up with a small collection of shared grid definitions, where one grid may be more useful to a team than another depending on the research goals of each team.
+As part of the process, teams will be encouraged to use the identified common grid topology to aid in comparison of results, but it is not required that every team use the same grid.
+Teams may use a reduced version of the grid, modified grid, or even a different grid as is necessary to implement the use case on the team simulation platform and as needed to fit the team goals for TE methodology or other research goals of a team.

-Through a series of meetings (May-July 2017), teams will take the following actions.
+Through a series of meetings (May-July 2017), teams are in process of taking the following actions.
 The result of this collaboration will be to better understand the common TE co-simulation model, and to help us to produce TE simulation results that can be more easily compared and which together will increase our understanding of the useful application of TE methods.

 - Review the Phase I common platform model (platform-agnostic model for interoperable TE co-simulation) and consider how different teams might take a step toward implementing some part of the model in their research;